There are several sections for help on Cemetery Searches:

 Why do I get such a long list of results?

-For simple cases, where you provide one surname and one given name, the search engine can produce more results than you might expect.
-The is because the search engine “knows” about common variations of names, and makes an effort to show you all the names and variations.
-For example, enter Jacques Amirault.
-The results shown in the spreadsheet are:
+For simple cases, where you provide one surname and one given name and there is an exact match, the search engine can produce more results than you might expect.
+The is because the search engine “knows” about common variations of names, and makes an effort to show you all the names and variations, as well as names that might have a slight match.

 Generally speaking, the less you enter, the more results are returned.
 Try entering “J” in the Given Name and just “C” in the Surname.